 The 12 Information Protection Principles (IPPs) are your key to the Privacy and Personal Information Protection Act 1998 (PPIP Act).

-These are legal obligations which NSW public sector agencies, statutory bodies, universities and local councils must abide by when they collect, store, use or disclose personal information.
-As exemptions may apply in some instances, it is therefore suggested you contact the Privacy Contact Officer in your agency or the Information and Privacy Commission NSW (IPC) for further advice.
+There are legal obligations which NSW public sector agencies, statutory bodies, universities and local councils must abide by when they collect, store, use or disclose personal information.
+As exemptions may apply in some instances, it is therefore suggested you contact the Privacy Contact Officer in your agency or our office for further advice.

 Only collect personal information for a lawful purpose, which is directly related to the agency’s function or activities and necessary for that purpose.

 Only collect personal information directly from the person concerned, unless they have authorised collection from someone else, or if the person is under the age of 16 and the information has been provided by a parent or guardian.

 Inform the person you are collecting the information from why you are collecting it, what you will do with it and who else might see it.
 Tell the person how they can view and correct their personal information, if the information is required by law or voluntary, and any consequences that may apply if they decide not to provide their information.

 Ensure that the personal information is relevant, accurate, complete, up-to-date and not excessive and that the collection does not unreasonably intrude into the personal affairs of the individual.

 Store personal information securely, keep it no longer than necessary and dispose of it appropriately.
 It should also be protected from unauthorised access, use, modification or disclosure.